Medical Necessity Determination (MND) Review of Molecular and Genomic Diagnostic Testing Services Frequently Asked Questions

 How do I dispute an eviCore MND adverse determination?

 Information on how to appeal an adverse determination will be provided in the letter issued by eviCore at the completion of the MND review.
-Please note: eviCore will not provide pre- and post-service UM and UM Appeals review for BlueCard or National Account services.
+Please note: eviCore will not provide pre- and post-service UM and UM Appeals review for BlueCard (ITS Host) or National Account (Par Other) services.

 Generally, providers may dispute an adverse determination based on medical necessity as follows: